Committed to helping everyone achieve their full potential

 The percentage of men and women in each hourly pay quarter (this is the percentage of men and women in 4 equally sized groups, ranked from highest to lowest hourly pay).

 Proportion of males and females receiving bonuses:

-We have an even gender split across the firm overall however in our middle two quartiles we have a higher proportion of females.
-Our gender pay gap develops as careers progress, with our upper quartile being comprised of 62% males compared with 38% females.
+At 5 April 2022, we had an even gender split across the firm overall (47% female/53% male).
+However, we know that our gender pay gap develops as careers progress, with our upper pay quarter being comprised of 62% males compared with 38% females.

-It is worth noting that, unlike comparable firms, Blick Rothenberg is a Limited Company and as a result, all those in ‘Partner’ roles are employees and are therefore included in the calculations.
+It is worth noting that, unlike comparable firms, Blick Rothenberg is a Limited Company and as a result, all those in Partner roles are employees and are therefore included in the calculations.